Illinois Net Metering

 For Illinois consumers, there has never been a better time to install a solar energy system or other renewable generator.
 If you generate your own electricity from a renewable source, it used to be very difficult to sell that power back to your utility.
 In 2008, however, legislation took effect that simplified the process considerably for Illinois consumers.
 If you own or operate a renewable electric generator, you may be able to interconnect to the electric company’s grid and get a credit for the excess electricity you produce.

-Residential and commercial customers of ComEd, Ameren, and MidAmerican can now participate in “net metering.”
-This means that if you generate your own electricity using a renewable resource, you can get a credit on your bill for those times when you generate more power than you use.
-Your utility charges you only for the net amount of electricity you consume, plus any other fixed delivery charges.
+Residential and commercial customers of ComEd, Ameren and MidAmerican can participate in “net metering.”
+This means that if you generate your own electricity using a renewable resource, you can get credits on your bill for those times when you generate more power than you use.
+Your utility will only charge you for the net amount of electricity you consume, plus any other fixed delivery charges.

 You must own or operate an on-site renewable electric generator of up to 2,000 kilowatts (kW) that is used at your home or business.
 While most participants in net metering will choose to generate electricity using a solar or wind system, other renewable systems also qualify.

 Eligible renewable electric generators can be powered by: